Bringing the Story to Life

 Josey Morris

-joseymorris Josey Morris is a freshman at Delta High School.
+joseymorris Josey Morris is a sophomore at Delta High School.
 She loves to read and listen to music.
-Her favorite book is Pride & Prejudice and her favorite artist is Brent Faiyaz.
-She wants to go to college at Purdue and become a pilot.
+She wishes to go to Trine University to study microbiology and become an Immunologist.

 RECENT POSTS